 2. What Features Make Teams Useful for Customer Support?

 Microsoft Teams supports customer service with organized channels, persistent chat, file sharing, and instant alerts.
-Key integrations include ClearFeed, Zendesk, Jira, Salesforce, and Freshdesk.
-With custom workflows and apps, Teams functions as a centralized customer support hub.
+Common integrations for support teams include ClearFeed, Zendesk, Freshdesk, Jira, and Salesforce.
+With the right workflows and apps, Teams can serve as the customer-facing channel that feeds a proper ticketing and reporting stack.

 3. How Do I Set Up Microsoft Teams Channels for Support?